daniel-molina/visualequation/HACKING.md

 > the ublock `(FRAC, A, (JUXT2, B, C))`, and the second juxted is the symbol
 > `X`.
 Second argument of the first juxted is itself another juxt-ublock with
 > two juxteds `(JUXT2, B, C)`.

+Current implementation of a juxt in Visual Equation uses the same operator for every juxt with the same characteristics except the number of arguments it uses.

+**JUXT** is the common name of the juxt for general use in visual equation.

+A **soft group** is a JUXT-block which is a juxted of anther JUXT-block.

+**TJUXT** is the common name of a special juxt that is used to get selected several subequations which were, or are going to be, juxteds of some JUXT-block.
+This operator join them in a temporal juxt-block which is a single juxted of the external JUXT-block.

+A TJUXT-block must be always the current selection and when selection changes, the TJUXT-block must be dissolved, typically integrating its juxteds as juxteds of the JUXT-block where the TJUXT-block belonged.

+## Building rules

+1. A GOP-block cannot be the GOP-par of another GOP-block.
+1. The special symbol **TVOID** must always be used as a last juxted and must be the current selection (=> There can be only one TVOID at the same time).
+1. A TJUXT-block is always a juxted of a JUXT-block and must always be selected (=> There can be only one TJUXT-block at the same time).
+1. A VOID cannot be a juxted.

 ## Equation metrics